tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 # Stored Procedure Query Examples

 In this section, we explain how to write stored procedures.
-A stored procedure is a named query made up by a sequence of GSQL query blocks or statements.
-It is saved in the graph database catalog and can be repeatedly invoked using the "run query" command or a system-generated REST endpoint URL.
+A stored procedure is a named query consisting of a sequence of GSQL query blocks or statements.
+It is stored in the graph database catalog, installed once using a code generation technique for optimal performance, and can be invoked repeatedly using the 'run query' command or a system-generated REST endpoint URL.

 To create a stored procedure, you can use the following syntax.